HaydnZK/TCL-Internship/Challenges/Silent_Forest/README.md

 ## The Scenario
 In this simulated high-stakes response to a domain-wide ransomware and Kerberos-based persistence attack, I served as the Defensive Engineering Lead.
 My primary focus was performing a comprehensive post-mortem of SIEM visibility gaps and telemetry failures that allowed an adversary to achieve DCSync and KRBTGT compromise undetected.
 I analyzed fragmented logs (Event IDs 4662, 4769, 1102) to identify blind spots in Microsoft Defender and Splunk alerting, specifically regarding Kerberos encryption anomalies (0x17 spikes) and unauthorized directory replication.

 Beyond the technical audit, I authored a 30-60-90 Day Security Hardening Plan and a SIEM Improvement Blueprint.
-These deliverables focused on implementing a tiered administrative model, automating KRBTGT rotation policies, and developing custom detection logic for Golden Ticket persistence—a critical need after the discovery that the compromise survived initial remediation efforts.
+These deliverables focused on implementing a tiered administrative model, automating KRBTGT rotation policies, and developing custom detection logic for Golden Ticket persistence; a critical need after the discovery that the compromise survived initial remediation efforts.

 ### Roles
 - Strategic Leader: Orchestrated crisis coordination, managed stakeholder communication, and defined the overall remediation and disclosure strategy.